Betzer09/PocketBook/README.md

 Version 1.2 is currently underway (Tentative Release date Feb.
 16, 2019)
 - Implementing Silent Notifications to ensure everything is consistent across devices.
-- Fixing issues with transactions charging an account 2.
+- Fixing issues with transactions charging an account twice.
 - Adding the option to update a budget category in case you think it is wrong.
 - Fixing the layout across all device sizes.
 - Adding better user experience for people with credit cards.